MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 <!-- Device-Status-Description-Begin -->
 <!-- Description-Source-DDF -->
 Provides the current status of the device health request.
-For the complete list of status values, see [HealthAttestation CSP status and error codes](#healthattestation-csp-status-and-error-codes)
+For the complete list of status values, see [HealthAttestation CSP status and error codes](#healthattestation-csp-status-and-error-codes).
 <!-- Device-Status-Description-End -->

 <!-- Device-Status-Editable-Begin -->